AYEC 261 / EU Regulation

 We build your Finnair-specific case

 We submit a formal EC261 claim letter to Finnair's claims department in Helsinki, citing the specific ECJ ruling that applies to your disruption.
 Finnair's cooperative approach means most valid claims are paid within 3–5 weeks.
-If Finnair rejects a valid claim, we escalate to Traficom (Finnish Transport and Communications Agency) — their ADR decisions are binding and Finnair's compliance rate exceeds 85%.
+If Finnair rejects a valid claim, we escalate to Traficom (Finnish Transport and Communications Agency) — their ADR decisions are binding and Finnair's ADR process is available for escalation.

 3